Kyle Kaiser

-Kyle Kaiser (born March 5, 1996) is an American racing driver from Santa Clara, California, and won the 2017 Indy Lights Championship with Juncos Racing.
+Kyle Kaiser (born March 5, 1996) is an American racing driver from Santa Clara, California.
+He won the 2017 Indy Lights Championship with Juncos Racing.
 He is also currently enrolled in classes part-time at Santa Clara University in Santa Clara, California.

 Racing career

 Karting

 From 2003 to 2009, Kaiser competed in the International Kart Federation, in the IKF Regional Race Series, 2-Cycle Sprint Grand Nationals, and the Stars of Karting.
 In 2008 he claimed his first national championship in the HPV-1 class.
 In 2009, he won the Infinion Raceway 3 hr Karting Enduro.

 Skip Barber

 Kaiser joined Skip Barber Racing School's 2009/10 Western Regional Championship, earning second place and Rookie of the Year.
 In 2011, he returned to the series, earning third place in the championship.
 That year, he also participated in the Skip Barber Karting Scholarship shootout, earning a partial season scholarship with the race series.